earthpulse/pytorchEO/examples/README.md

 Self-Supervised Learning is a technique that consists on training a model without labels.

-- EuroSAT [transfer learning]((./eurosat_ssl.ipynb)) with SSL pre-trained model: In this example we show how to train a model using an SSL pre-trained model.
+- EuroSAT [transfer learning]((./eurosat_ssl.ipynb)) with SSL pre-trained model: In this example we show how to train a model using an SSL pre-trained model from our Models Universe.

 ## Coming soon ...

-- Time series
+- Time series inputs
 - Object detection
 - Self-Supervised learning (pre-training)
 - Multi-task learning
+- Multi-modal inputs
 - Integrations (models universe, SCAN, SPAI)
 - Research (custom datasets, custom tasks)
 - Production (export models, upload to universe, access through SPAI)
 - Challenges
+- AutoML: NAS, HPO